mrudowski/nxExp/apps/zen-gardens/README.md

 - ✅ remove
   - ✅ with confirmation
 - ✅ change order (by drag and drop thanks to `dnd-kit` ~~or arrows~~)
-- 👉 toggle visibility
+- ✅ toggle visibility
-- 👉 show only me (show/hide all other layers) - isolation mode
+- ✅ show only me (show/hide all other layers) - isolation mode
+- 👉 buttons above list (show/hide all, remove all)
 - count tiles on layer
 - undo/redo delete layer